 Top Skills for a Dental Treatment Coordinator

 Communication skills are the most important requirements of an effective coordinator.
 They need to translate the doctor’s treatment plan to the patient in a way that is clear and concise.
-They will need a calm and friendly disposition and, preferably, a background dentistry.
-However, their ability to market a dental clinic is the primary importance.
+They will need a calm and friendly disposition and, preferably, a background in dentistry.
+However, their ability to market a dental clinic is of primary importance.

 A dental treatment coordinator role will include attending the patient consultation and ensuring the patient is comfortable and understands the treatment recommended.
 Because of time restraints for the dentist and dental assistant, the treatment coordinator can spend time with the patient going over options.
 This requires previous experience working in a dental office or dental knowledge.
 Keeping a patient’s records well-documented and up to date is one part of the exceptional organizational skills needed.
 Once the doctor hands off the treatment plan, the treatment coordinator’s job is to resolve questions in order for the patient to accept the plan.
 Once accomplished, coordinating between the patient and the dentist’s office for upcoming appointments is the priority.

-In terms of payment, the role also requires the coordinator to have an in-depth understanding of insurance and payment options.
+The role also requires the coordinator to have an in-depth understanding of insurance and payment options.
 The cost of dental work can overwhelm and sometimes even shock patients, so it’s important to be compassionate when going over the costs involved.
 With knowledge and kindness, a coordinator can ease the stress and explain all options with the patient.
 A treatment coordinator is a sales position and requires powerful people skills and a desire to connect with people.
 They will need to be able to sell the ability of the dentist and clinic to gain the trust of the patient and ensure them that they are in compassionate hands.

 Dental Treatment Coordinator Courses Online